 If you require a tooth extraction, our team makes every effort to make the process as comfortable as possible.
 We are also able to answer any questions you may have about the procedure at any time.

 Tooth Extractions: What to Expect

-Dr. Wingate ensures that you are comfortable throughout the tooth extraction process.
+Dr. Jenne ensures that you are comfortable throughout the tooth extraction process.
 This is done through the use of a local anesthetic to numb the tooth and its surrounding area.
 You should not feel any pain through the procedure—only some minor pressure.

-After you are completely numb, Dr. Wingate begins the extraction process.
+After you are completely numb, Dr. Jenne begins the extraction process.
 Depending on the location of the tooth, a slight incision may need to be made to access it.
 The goal of the extraction process is to be able to gently rock the affected tooth back and forth until it can be relieved from its socket.

 Once the tooth is removed, the socket is cleaned out and packed with sterile gauze to begin the healing process.
 We will have you bite down on the gauze for several minutes to encourage blood clotting in the affected area.
 You should expect to experience some slight discomfort, swelling, and minor bleeding following the tooth extraction.
 However, if any of these symptoms intensify or become intolerable, please contact our office immediately.